Louise Arbour Secondary School

 Louise Arbour Secondary School is a high school located in Brampton, Ontario, operating under the Peel District School Board.
 It was established in 2010 to accommodate those who live in north Brampton between Sandalwood Heights Secondary School and Mayfield Secondary School.
 A social justice focus infuses all elements of the curriculum in order to support students to become socially responsible citizens of the world.
 The school offers a wide range of programs in all curricular areas along with Specialist High Skills Major programs in Arts and Culture as well as Hospitality and Tourism.
 Science, mathematics and technology are particular focus areas in the school.

 History

 The school is named for Louise Arbour, former Justice of the Supreme Court of Canada and UN High Commissioner for Human Rights, and since 2017 the United Nations Secretary-General's Special Representative for International Migration.

-Highlights

-Louise Arbour Secondary School was one of the host schools for the Ontario Federation of School Athletic Associations (OFSAA) AAAA Boys' Volleyball and live streamed coverage of the event.
-Louise Arbour had won the Junior Boys Basketball tournament of Tier 2 Brampton schools in 2014.

-Louise Arbour students provide video coverage of ROPSSAA wrestling.

-Student Activity Council

-The Student Activity Council at Louise Arbour Secondary Schools runs a variety of events and activities, throughout the school year.